Activity Introduction

 Learning intentions:

-• Students will explore the elements and vocabulary of dance, including repetition, dynamics, levels, planes, axis and stage directions
+• explore the elements and vocabulary of dance, including repetition, dynamics, levels, planes, axis and stage directions.

-• Students can analyse and critically evaluate a dance sequence
+• analyse and critically evaluate a dance sequence

-• Students can perform specialised movement skills featuring a skipping rope
+• perform specialised movement skills featuring a skipping rope

-• Students can creatively apply these movement skills to a variety of movement sequences.
+• creatively apply these movements skills to a variety of movement sequences

 Years 5 & 6 Dance: